Fair-Mont-Egan School to Switch to Four-Day School Week - Flathead Beacon

 “It ended up being very, very popular for the staff,” Carlenzoli said.
 “To see a staff get so excited about something, I’m thrilled.”

-The superintendent said that 87% of parents with students retuning next school year responded to a survey about the schedule change, with 77% of respondents being in favor of the four-day school week.
+The superintendent said that 87% of parents with students returning next school year responded to a survey about the schedule change, with 77% of respondents being in favor of the four-day school week.

 With the new schedule, students will attend eight-hour school days, Monday through Thursday.
 Teachers will work nine-hour days, and will alternate between off days and professional development days on Fridays.
 Carlenzoli said that, currently, she has little time to meet with and train teachers, a problem she hopes to remedy by having two full-day development sessions per month.